 Use of a lay net in water more than 80 feet deep.

-Use of a lay net for more than four hours during one set, or within 24 hours after the end of a set, or to set another lay net within 24 hours.
+Use of a lay net for more than four hours during one set, or to set another lay net within 24 hours.

 Retrieval in a manner that causes coral breakage from its attachment or into smaller pieces.

 Failure to inspect entire net within two hours after beginning of set.

 To discard or leave any lay net or portion thereof in the water longer than four hours.